diamonddelt/learn-kubernetes/rbac/kubernetes-rbac.md

 ```text
 Client makes request directly on master--> API server receives request --> admission control --> schema validation --> API action completed
 ```

+## Best Practices for Namespace

+You should consider creating a custom namespace in addition to the kube-system namespace and the `default` namespace.
+And place your user roles and rolebindings in that custom namespace.